 There are several constraints associated with this study.
-Initially, it is important to note that this investigation is a retrospective cohort study conducted at a single site.
-This design has the potential to introduce bias in the selection of cases.
-Furthermore, the findings of this study have not undergone validation in a separate group of individuals.
+Firstly, it is important to note that this investigation is a retrospective cohort study conducted at a single site.
+The study design has the potential to introduce bias in the selection of cases.
+Furthermore, the findings of this study were not validated in a separate group of individuals.
 A prospective study, particularly one conducted across multiple centers, is necessary to further examine the clinical importance of utilizing MRV in pregnant women.

-Indices (MRV and SF) were reexamined and assessed to evaluate the therapeutic impact prior to and following oral iron treatment (Table 4).
+Indices (MRV and SF) were re-assessed to evaluate the therapeutic impact prior to and following oral iron tablet treatment (Table 4).
 Following therapy, both MRV and SF levels exhibited a significant rise in all 49 pregnant women diagnosed with iron insufficiency.
 Moreover, a statistically significant difference was observed between the pre-and post-treatment values (p < 0.001).